w0rldwind/mina/README.md

 # mina restarter

-**translation in progress, DO NOT use**
+**This is basically a translation of [w0rldwind's script](https://github.com/w0rldwind/mina).** Code unchanged, only translated in English.

-Перезагрузка ноды:
+Mina will restart when:
-* при отставании
+* Node block height is lagging behing, or
-* при статусах CONNECTING, LISTENING, OFFLINE, BOOTSTRAP, CATCHUP (если нода работает дольше отведенного на загрузку времени, настройка в файле m.sh)
+* Node stutus is CONNECTING, LISTENING, OFFLINE, BOOTSTRAP, CATCHUP (Set the appropriate time required to load a node in `m.sh`)

 Download scripts